stone-d-chen/prog-para-comp/README.md

 ## Updates

+2023/03/7

+-   Add avx512 support, huge pain since I don't have an avx512 cpu, shaved off 10% of time.
+Had a problem with unitialized variable warnings which the compiler is set to treat as an error, in the cvtps_pd instructions

 2023/29/6

 -   Turns out the test machines have avx512 support, which only helps a tiny bit (2c) due to memory constraints still